ERC-BIG-5/platform-clients/README.md

 2.
 install optional dependencies based on the platform you want to use uv sync -e <platform>
-uv sync -e youtube
-uv sync -e twitter
+for now there is youtube, twitter, tiktok

 copy template.env and name the new file: .env

 and comment in the lines for the platforms you want to use.

 3.
-run `typer src/main.py run init`
+run `typer main.py run init`

 ## Running commands